johnnylieu/UCSD_Project-Local_CoffeeShop_Locator/ReadMe.md

 # Local-Coffee-Shop-Locator

-This application will generate the locations of nearby coffee shops, relative to a city search, and the current weather conditions for the city.
+This application will generate the locations of nearby coffee shops, relative to a city search (or app can grab your location), and the current weather conditions for the city.

 Click this link to access the [Deployed Application](https://johnnylieu.github.io/localCoffeeShops.github.io/)